Business Broker FAQ

 • Find and qualify owners who quietly want to exit (retirement, burnout, divorce, relocation, health, succession).

 • Make sure the asking price is not fantasy.
-You build/defend a valuation story the buyer will accept.
+You build and defend a valuation story the buyer will accept.

 • Prepare a confidential brief so buyers understand the opportunity without exposing sensitive data in public.

-• Run the communication so the deal stays alive through ego, fear, staff worries, and paperwork stress.
+• Run communication so the deal stays alive through ego, fear, staff worries, and paperwork stress.

-In simple words: you navigate emotion, numbers, and confidentiality.
+You navigate emotion, numbers, and confidentiality.
 You create enough safety for both sides to sign.
-For deeper breakdown, see What Does a Business Broker Do?
+For a deeper breakdown see What Does a Business Broker Do?

 The first mandate is 80% positioning and language.
 You must: